euslisp/ansi-test/README.md

   -h, --help	show this help message and exit
-  -cl, --cl-compatible	Set when using EusLisp cl-compatible branch -aux, --auxiliary	Set to load cl-compatible libraries on 'auxiliary/cl_comp/' -e=INFILE, --ensure-pass=INFILE	Only execute tests marked as successful in the designated log file -u=OUTFILE, --update-log=OUTFILE	Print the test results to the designated log file
+  -cl, --cl-compatible	Set when using EusLisp cl-compatible branch -aux, --auxiliary	Set to load cl-compatible libraries on 'auxiliary/cl_comp/' -r=WHITE-LIST, --run-test=WHITE-LIST	Run a certain test or type of test -s=BLACK-LIST, --skip-test=BLACK-LIST	Skip a certain test or type of test -e=INFILE, --ensure-pass=INFILE	Only execute tests marked as successful in the designated log file -u=OUTFILE, --update-log=OUTFILE	Print the test results to the designated log file -i, --interactive	Set to start the euslisp interpreter with the loaded test suite -q, --quiet	Set to inhibit printing failed tests in the end
 ```

 ## Results